Scoot, Scoot

 The use of e-scooters is part of the city’s overall climate action plan to curb carbon emissions.
 In this case, encouraging people to use e-scooters for shorter distances, a transportation strategy called micro-mobility.

-In January, Good Company conducted a greenhouse gas inventory of Eugene.
+In January, Good Company, a Eugene-based consultant, conducted a greenhouse gas inventory of Eugene.
 In 2017, the largest source of community emissions was passenger and freight transportation, at 53 percent.

 Because the city is using e-scooters to offer a low carbon option to encourage less driving, Inerfeld says part of analyzing e-scooter companies’ fleets is to find out what their average life-cycles are.
-Sustainability is a big part of the program, so an e-scooter with a short lifespan can make its carbon footprint large.
+Sustainability is a big part of the program, so an e-scooter with a short lifespan can make its carbon footprint large, which defeats the purpose.

 Inerfeld says the plan is to have a pilot program start in spring.
 He says he doesn’t think that’s too fast of a timeline.
-The city is approaching the e-scooter program in a more measured way than other cities that invite e-scooters without much planning, he says.
+The city is more measured in approaching the e-scooter program than other cities that have invited e-scooter companies without much planning, he says.

 In 2017, two e-scooter companies, Bird and Lime, brought e-scooters to 43 markets without the local governments’ consent, forcing officials to fire back with cease and desist orders, according to a 2018 report by Portland Bureau of Transportation..